 - You may be denied benefits if you were fired from your job for misconduct or violating company policies, such as insubordination or excessive absenteeism.

-- You can also be denied benefits if you quit your job or you are unemployed because of a work stoppages that was conducted in violation of an existing collective bargaining agreement.
+- You can also be denied benefits if you quit your job or you are unemployed because of a work stoppage that was conducted in violation of an existing collective bargaining agreement.

 - Independent contractors cannot collect unemployment benefits but some may be considered employees under certain New York unemployment laws.